What is AF in photography?

 You need to answer two questions to make your autofocus decisions:

-Let’s look at these questions and their answers in greater detail so that you can learn how to use autofocus.
+Let’s look at these questions and their answers in greater detail to understand how to use autofocus properly.

-Depending on what you’re photographing, you can select one of two ways to autofocus:
+Depending on what you’re photographing, you can select one of two AF modes: